 Final Word: Is Bitchat the Future of Messaging?

-Bitchat won’t replace WhatsApp or iMessage overnight.
-But it introduces a new category of messaging: serverless, offline, and fully private.
+Bitchat probably won’t replace WhatsApp or iMessage tomorrow.
+But it introduces a third model of communication, serverless, local, and entirely user-controlled.

 Post Comment